spatie/laravel-failed-job-monitor/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-failed-jobs-monitor.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-failed-jobs-monitor)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-failed-jobs-monitor.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-failed-jobs-monitor)

-This package sends notifications if the queued job fails.
+This package sends notifications if a queued job fails.
 Services for sending notifications can be specified in the config file.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).